Sikandar-irfan/Temp-mail/README.md

 ### Email Forwarding

-The encrypted version supports the same email forwarding capabilities.
+The Application supports the same email forwarding capabilities.
 To use Gmail forwarding:

 1. Enable 2-Step Verification on your Google account
 2. Generate an App Password for the application